 Orthophosphate is a dissolved form of phosphorus and is the only form that is immediately available for uptake by algae.
-Algal populations are often limited by orthophosphate concentrations and are of concern due to the ability of some algal species to produce toxins and to negatively affect drinking water taste and odor.
+Orthophosphate concentrations often limit algal populations and are of concern due to the ability of some algal species to produce toxins and to negatively affect drinking water taste and odor.
 Therefore, elevated orthophosphate levels can be of concern.
 Sources of orthophosphate include the decay of plant debris and other organic matter; the minerals that make up rocks, soils, and sediments in the watershed; wastewater treatment plant effluent; failing individual sewage disposal systems; runoff from fertilized agricultural lands and urban areas; and erosion of stream channels, dirt roads, construction sites, and other land surfaces.

-Fall 2023 orthophosphate concentrations were generally low compared to the five-year average values for most sites (Figure 11).
-This result is a positive one from a water quality perspective and is consistent with wildfire recovery.
-Hopefully, these low and declining concentrations of orthophosphate will continue in coming years.
+Spring 2024 orthophosphate concentrations were generally low compared to the five-year average values for most sites (Figure 12).
+This result is positive from a water quality perspective.
+These low and declining concentrations of orthophosphate have been observed in the last year and hopefully will persist.